 Cemetery mapping is essential; for visitors, it allows easy access to the graves or memorials they are seeking, and for the cemetery or crematory it provides a clear list of their inventory (used and available) and helps manage operations.
 However, mapping a graveyard or any site can come with some challenges; the complexity of these can vary based on the age of the site and the accuracy of records.

-The graveyard maps of today are online and digital – some cemeteries offer virtual tours of their grounds, other can show you a satellite image of the headstone or memorial within the grounds, some even a photo of the headstone.
-Many larger cemeteries now offer self-serve kiosk so on arrival visitors can search the deceased records and be shown a map with directions to the site.
+The graveyard maps of today are online and digital – some cemeteries offer virtual tours of their grounds, others can show you a satellite image of the grounds, some even a photo of the headstone.
+Many larger cemeteries now offer self-serve kiosks so on arrival visitors can search the deceased records and be shown a map with directions to the site.
 They can even use Google maps integrated into a graveyard map to walk you to the designated location.

 Most cemeteries rely on paper records, and these are particularly prone to damage and disaster, and duplicates are uncommon.
 So if your cemetery records are damaged or missing local churches or community groups may be able to assist with deceased records, though they probably would not have recorded the specific plot or memorial within the graveyard.

 To identify graves without markers, you can dig or excavate the site, but this is not ideal in most working cemeteries.
 Alternatively, radar equipment can be used to find disturbed soil and from here mark out graves.
 If you are lucky enough to have some radar experts in your community, they may be able to assist as this is far less invasive than excavating.

 When you think of a graveyard, you probably imagine graves or crosses all in neat rows with sequential number or identification.
 That is great if your Graveyard manager was always one to stick to guidelines (assuming they had any) and this continued throughout the life of the cemetery.